airbytehq/airbyte/docs/integrations/sources/slack.md

 We recommend creating a restricted, read-only key specifically for Airbyte access.
 This will allow you to control which resources Airbyte should be able to access.

+Note that refresh token are entirely optional for Slack and are not required to use Airbyte.
+You can learn more about refresh tokens [here](https://api.slack.com/authentication/rotation).

 ## Setup guide
 ### Step 1: Set up Slack